Fundy Ocean Research Centre for Energy: Sustainable Marine Energy

 In September 2018, Edinburgh-based Sustainable Marine Energy (SME) deployed their first-generation Plat-I floating tidal platform in Canada.
 This was not at FORCE, but in the Grand Passage channel between Long Island and Brier Island.

 In 2019, SME and Minas Tidal LP agreed to co-develop adjacent berths at FORCE within the Pempa’q In-stream Tidal Energy Project.
 The first phase was to involve three SME floating PLAT-I devices each rated at 420 kW.
 The project was planned to deliver 9 MW in total, with phase one being 1.26 MW.

 In April 2023, after more than 18 months of discussions, the Department of Fisheries and Oceans (DFO) authorised a limited trial of a single device for one year.
-However SME and it's investors were uncertain DFO would ever allow a larger project, and cancelled the project.
+However SME and its investors were uncertain DFO would ever allow a larger project, and cancelled the project.
 Despite providing monitoring information that showed there would be no harm to fish or other marine animals, the DFO still categorised the project as high-risk, without providing any real justification.

 Shortly after their Canadian subsidiary became insolvent, Sustainable Marine Energy Ltd in the UK went into administration in August 2023.